 We are part of the South Staffordshire Plc group of companies.
-South Staffordshire Plc is the ultimate parent company of South Staffordshire Water Plc and has read and fully supports South Staffordshire Water Plc’s modern slavery and human trafficking statement.
-More information about South Staffordshire Plc and a copy of its statement can be found at http://www.south-staffordshire.com/.
+South Staffordshire Plc is the intermediate parent company of South Staffordshire Water Plc and has read and fully supports South Staffordshire Water Plc’s modern slavery and human trafficking statement.
+More information about South Staffordshire Plc and a copy of its statement can be found at http://www.south-staffordshire.com/

-Following our merger with Cambridge Water Plc. in April 2013, we also provide water to 319,000 people living in an area of 730 square kilometres around the city of Cambridge.
-This extends to Ramsey in the north, Gamlingay in the west, Balsham in the east and Melbourn in the south.
-Cambridge Water supplies high quality underground water that is pumped from boreholes in chalk aquifers.
+Following our merger with Cambridge Water Plc in April 2013, we also provide water to customers in Cambridge, extending to Ramsey in the north, Gamlingay in the west, Balsham in the east and Melbourn in the south.

 Both businesses operate under a single water licence.

 As a subsidiary of South Staffordshire Plc, South Staffordshire Water Plc is subject to Group policies which includes sourcing policies, positions, and statements.
 We are committed to conducting our business operations in a manner that respects human rights and complies with applicable laws and regulations.
 In addition, we are also committed to taking steps to ensure that slavery and human trafficking is not taking place in any part of our supply chain or business.

 Our Human Trafficking and Sustainability Policies make explicit our commitment to ensure that slavery and human trafficking is not taking place in any part of our businesses or in any part of our supply chain.
 All suppliers are expected to comply with South Staffordshire Plc’s Human Trafficking and Sustainability Policies.